texhour/texhour.github.io/index.md

 layout: default
 ---

-We meet most Thursdays, 6:30 to 7:30pm BST (ie UK time).
+We meet most Thursdays, 6:30 to 7:30pm UK time (in winter GMT, in summer BST).
 For more details and Zoom URL see [the About page](about).

 ### Future TeX Hours